 Her head on a hand propped up by her elbow, Sharon lay on her side.
-Timothy ran a hand over her body, from the shoulders to the waist, from the hips to the ankles, memorizing the curves, the softness of skin.
+Malcolm ran a hand over her body, from the shoulders to the waist, from the hips to the ankles, memorizing the curves, the softness of skin.
 She had a faint scar from a cesarean operation, noticeable only when one got that close.
 The doctor who delivered his second born hadn’t done a good job on Linda.
 Hers was jagged, a pink zipper.
 He would kiss the scar to show Linda that he still found her beautiful.
 When was the last time he had kissed her there?

 “I see those Elvis Presley cheekbones,” Sharon said.

-“I see Ann-Margret,” Timothy said.
+“I see Ann-Margret,” Malcolm said.

 “They had an affair, didn’t they?”

 “On the set of ‘Viva Las Vegas.’
 Those sexy hips of hers.
 That body.
 I don’t blame him.”